Yordan0Vladov99/Data-Structures-and-Algorithms/Practice-4-DSA/DeleteNode/DeleteNode.md

 The first line of input contains an integer
 , the number of elements in the linked list.
 Each of the next lines contains an integer, the node data values in order.
-The last line contains an integer,

-, the position of the node to delete.
+The last line contains an integer, position, the position of the node to delete.

 Constraints
+1 ≤ n ≤ 1000

-, where is the

-    element of the linked list.
+1 ≤ list[i] ≤ 1000, where list[i[ is the i-th element of the linked list.

 Sample Input

 8

 20

 6

 2

 19

 7

 4

 15

 9

 3

 Sample Output